 Around thirty years after Arlis witnessed his father murdering a family, he runs into Kay, who happens to be the family's baby, who was spared.
 Kay and Arlis suspect nothing about each ...
 See full summary »

 Edward Walters, an auto mechanic, falls for the intelligent and beautiful Catherine Boyd.
 It is love at first sight.
-There is however a problem, she's engaged to jerk James Moreland.
+There is however a problem: she's engaged to stuffy professor James Moreland.
 Fortunately, Catherine's uncle likes Ed, and with his friends they scheme to make Catherine fall for Ed.
-The comedy in this movie stems from the fact that Catherine's uncle is none other than Albert Einstein, who's portrayed as a fun loving genius, as are his mischievous colleagues, Nathan, Kurt and Boris.Written by
+The comedy in this movie stems from the fact that Catherine's uncle is none other than Albert Einstein, who's portrayed as a fun loving humble genius, as are his mischievous colleagues, Nathan, Kurt and Boris.Written by

 Several characters' names are given incorrectly in the credits; Stephen Fry's character is spelled "James Morland" without the E, Lou Jacobi's character Kurt Gödel is spelled with no umlaut over the O, and Tony Shalhoub's character is titled "Bob Watters," not Bob Rosetti as given throughout the film.
 See more »

 15 of 21 people found this review helpful.

 Was this review helpful to you?